 Locarno Beach/Point Grey (October 3, 2018)

 Today, my friends Agnes, Leonard, Lawrence, Phil, and I walked from Locarno Beach Park to the UBC Endowment Lands.
-On the way, we passed some very interesting sites – most of which I had never seen before – including the Point Grey Battery. totem poles behind the UBC Museum of Anthropology and the Rose Garden.
+On the way, we passed some fascinating sites – most of which I had never seen before – including the Point Grey Battery.
+Totem poles behind the UBC Museum of Anthropology and the Rose Garden.

 Here’s a link to the photos and video clips: Locarno Beach/Point Grey Walk